 Data captured as a result of the project has already been applied and made useful contributions to conservation and biodiversity priorities for the region.
 Insect data digitized in Madagascar has been used to show species distribution to identify and guide a strategic path for farming insects to alleviate food poverty in the southern part of the country.
 A report on Kenyan dragonflies using data digitized from the project has highlighted significant knowledge gaps in the country’s records and will serve as the first step in providing missing data to assist in the Red Listing of species.
 The findings were presented at the University of Cape Town.
 Macroinvertebrate data captured from the project has also been useful in two South African conservation research projects presented at the Society for Conservation Biology’s International Congress for Conservation Biology in July.

-Following the intitial meeting in Kenya attended by all of the regional consortium partners, a second collaborative meeting has been planned for 2018 in Madagascar.
+Following the intitial meeting in Kenya attended by all of the regional consortium partners, a second collaborative regional meeting has been held in February 2018 in Madagascar, this time with a focus on biodiversity data modelling.